Business fights Poverty

 Location: ONLINE | LONDON | NAIROBI (30 mins)

-How Can We Integrate Women’s Equality into the New EU Regulatory Landscape?
+How Can We Report on Women’s Equality in the New and Evolving EU Regulatory Landscape?

 Hosted with Work and Opportunities for Women (WOW), a programme of the Foreign, Commonwealth and Development Office (FCDO)